bestcoder12/test_repo/README.md

 `con_def.cpp` is a c++ program for ordering of footballs and storing orders in a singly link list.

-`makefile` can be used for compiling the `text_inserter.c` and `con_def.cpp` using the make command.
+`makefile` can be used for compiling `text_inserter.c` and `con_def.cpp` using the make command.
 The gcc compiler is a prerequisite for this command.